Security-Onion-Solutions/securityonion-cloud/README.md

 #### Enable additional monitored hosts
 `ubuntu_hosts` and `windows_hosts` are both set to `0` by default in `terraform.tfvars`.

-You can specify up to `10` instances of each to spin up hosts that will have mirror sessions autoamtically created for them so they can be immediately monitored by Security Onion.
+You can specify up to `10` instances of each to spin up hosts that will have mirror sessions automatically created for them so they can be immediately monitored by Security Onion.

 Please note, typical AWS/EC2 infrastructure pricing still applies!